 Title Case

-Capitalizes major words and keeps short function words lowercase (unless they start the title).
+Capitalizes major words and keeps short function words lowercase unless they begin the title.
 This converter follows a rule set similar to Chicago Manual of Style: articles (a, an, the), coordinating conjunctions (and, but, or, nor, for, so, yet), and short prepositions (at, by, in, of, on, to, up) stay lowercase.

 Input: "the quick brown fox jumps over the lazy dog"